How are we doing?

-In order for the Commission to be able to refer a case back to the appeal court, we will almost always need to identify some new evidence or other new issue that might provide grounds for a fresh appeal.
+For the Commission to be able to refer a case back to the appeal court, we will almost always need to identify some new evidence or other new issue that might give reasons for a fresh appeal.

 To help us identify new evidence or legal argument we can use our special legal powers under section 17 of the Criminal Appeal Act 1995 to obtain information from public bodies such as the police, the Crown Prosecution Service, social services, local councils and so on.
 Under section 18A of the same Act, we can seek a Crown Court order to obtain material from a private individual or organisation.
 Our legal powers mean that we can often identify important evidence that would be impossible for others to find.